Hedzer/Parcello/README.md

 ##### default command
 Using `parcello` alone in the command line results in the same command as `parcello dev` with the latest version selected.
 ES6 is transformed to ES5. default profile is selected unless one matching the semantic version exists.

+#### automatic profile selection
+If no profile is selected, a default will be chosen.
+If there is a profile with the same name as the selected source version, it will be used.
+If the source version is a semantic version, it will inherit from previous profiles with semantic version names.
+If these searches fail, `default` will be used. e.g. If source version `Raspberry` is chosen, and there exists a profile called `Raspberry`, then that profile will be chosen.
+If there is no identically named profile, `default` will be chosen.

 ##### version selection
 If no version is selected, the latest valid semantic version is the default.